Protein Bowl Recipes Vegetarian

 The Tofu Buddha Bowl

-Use seasonal ingredients when possible from the farmers market and vary it depending on the seasons.
-For fall, I use kale, carrots and cabbage but you can also include roasted beets, turnips, fennel and winter squash.
+To make this vegetarian protein bowl use seasonal ingredients, when possible, from the farmers market and vary it depending on the seasons.
+For fall, I used kale, carrots and cabbage for my roasted veggies but you can also include roasted beets, turnips, fennel and winter squash.
 Vary the greens to include collards, chard, spinach and arugula!
 Think of all the possibilities when spring and summer are here!

 Makes 4 bowls.

 To make brown rice, measure 1 cup of rice into a medium saucepan and add 2 cups of water.
 Heat on medium heat on the stove until rice begins to boil then turn down to low and let simmer for about 35 minutes or until the water has absorbed.
 Take off stove and allow it to continue to steam.